fcambus/bdf2sfd/README.md

 ## Dependencies

-bdftosfd uses the `CMake` build system and does not requires any external dependencies.
+bdf2sfd uses the `CMake` build system and does not requires any external dependencies.

 	mkdir build